Equality & Diversity

 Thirdly, the SSH WG will serve as an overarching and coordinating structure in the research and educational domains of SSH within the framework of the European Universities Alliances Initiative.
 Consequently, the WG will act as a liaison between different working groups (self-steering committees/virtual institutes, etc.) from Alliances associated with the Coimbra Group.

-- At least one international conference per year will be organized and the proceedings published.
+- Organising at least one international conference and publishing the proceedings.

-- As an important long-term goal, the WG will look into general themes and specific calls in which SSH research undertaken at CG Universities might find success.
+- Looking into general themes and specific calls in which SSH research undertaken at CG Universities might find success.
 Prior work on funding proposals has been conducted, in connection to meetings and conferences.

-- We will continue to stress the role of SSH for postgraduate and doctoral education and increase our levels of collaboration with other CG representatives at the home universities, if possible via Blended Intensive Programmes (BIPs).
+- Stressing the role of SSH for postgraduate and doctoral education and increase our levels of collaboration with other CG representatives at the home universities, if possible via Blended Intensive Programmes (BIPs).
 We will use BIPs for intra-CG cooperation on postgrad and doctoral levels.

-- Actively taking part in the CoARA WG “Evaluating SSH research globally”.
+- Participation in the CoARA WG “Evaluating SSH research globally”.

 - Conference “Concept of solidarity in Europe – a transdisciplinary approach” (Fall 2025 or Spring 2026, University of Pavia).